-The important thing is that you now have the tools to make it work.
+The important thing is that you know how to budget and that you have the tools to make it work.
 Keep at it, and you’ll work out the kinks in no time.

 Budgeting Tips and Tricks

-- Write it Down – If you remember nothing else from this piece remember this: Write.
+- Write it Down – If you remember nothing else from this piece, remember this: Write.
 It.
 Down.

 Free Money Tools

 Personal Capital, has some great money tools and they are totally free.
 Try using their “cash flow tool” to automatically track your expenses and help you stick to a budget.
 They also have a free retirement calculator, an investment fee analyzer, a net worth tracker and more.
 Check out our Personal Capital review to learn more.

 To control your life, you must be in control of your money…and that begins with making a budget.
 For us, starting a budget led to getting out of debt, starting our own business, and traveling the world.
 Who knows where budgeting might lead you!